Persecution of Zoroastrians: Abbasid Caliphate

 Hardly any Zoroastrian family was able to avoid conversion to Islam when employed by the Abbasids.
 Because of their harshness towards unbelievers, and due to their lavish patronage of Persian Muslims, the Abbasids proved to be deadly foes of Zoroastrianism.

-According to Dawlatshah, Abdollah-ibn-Tahir, an Arabicized Persian, and governor of Khorasan for the Abbasid caliphs, banned publication in Persian and by his order all the Zoroastrians were forced to bring their religious books to be thrown in the fire.
+According to Dawlatshah, Abdullah ibn Tahir al-Khurasani, an Arabicized Persian, and governor of Khorasan for the Abbasid caliphs, banned publication in Persian and by his order all Zoroastrians were forced to bring their religious books to be thrown in the fire.
 As a result, many literary works written in Pahlavi script disappeared.
 During the Abbasid reign the Zoroastrians, for the first time became a minority in Iran.

-Nevertheless, there were many cases of toleration during the Abbasid era, particularly under the reign of Al-Mu'tasim who flogged an imam and muezzin for destroying a fire-temple and replacing it with a mosque.
+Nevertheless, there were many cases of toleration during the Abbasid era, particularly under the reign of al-Mu'tasim, who flogged an imam and muezzin for destroying a fire-temple and replacing it with a mosque.
 Al-Mu'tasim allowed rebuilding and the establishment of Zoroastrian fire temples in many places within the borders of the Abbasid Caliphate.
 It was reported that there were still a significant strength of strongholds of the Zoroastrian communities in places such as Kerman, Qom, Sistan, Fars and more that were surviving under the Abbasid regime.
 This is not only attested by European explorers of later times, but also the Muslim historians who were present.

-The Saffarids (869–903)
+Iranian Intermezzo

+Saffarid dynasty

 The Abbasids were followed by the Saffarids.
 Zoroastrians lived under the leadership of their High Priest, since they had no king.
 In Iraq, the political center of the Sassanian state, Zoroastrian institutions were viewed as appendages of the royal government and family, and suffered much destruction and confiscation.
 Closely associated with the power structures of the Persian Empire, Zoroastrian clergy quickly declined after it was deprived of the state support.

-The Samanids (819–999)
+Samanid dynasty

 The Samanids were of Zoroastrian theocratic nobility who voluntarily converted to Sunni Islam.
 During their reign, approximately 300 years after the Arab conquest, fire temples were still found in almost every province of Persia including Khorasan, Kirman, Sijistan and other areas under Samanid control.
 According to Al-Shahrastani, there were fire-temples even in Baghdad at the time.
 The historian Al-Masudi, a Baghdad-born Arab, who wrote a comprehensive treatise on history and geography in about 956, records that after the conquest:

 He also added Sindh and Sin of the Indian subcontinent (Al-Hind) to the list.
 This general statement of al Masudi is fully supported by the medieval geographers who make mention of fire temples in most of the Iranian towns.